HomeLatest NewsBFSIIndian fintech major FidyPay ties-up with Yes Bank to bring better financial inclusion

 As part of the alliance, FidyPay will be enabling a seamless connected banking experience.
 Apart from this, FidyPay will also be the solution provider for UPI services.

-According to FidyPay, the company is looking forward to catering to 10 million SMEs, and MSMEs through such banking collaborations as well as an extensive of channels which Yes Bank has acquired over the years to enable them with digital payment integrated solutions.
+According to FidyPay, the company is looking forward to catering to 10 million SMEs, and MSMEs through such banking collaborations as well as an extensive network of government channels which Yes Bank has acquired over the years to enable them with digital payment integrated solutions.

 Advertisement